Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained from volunteering or interning
+- Write down any relevant experience that you’ve gained by volunteering or through internships

-- Note any achievements or responsibilities you had during these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on during these roles.

 References: